Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Is Lecturio USMLE prep worth it?

-In our team’s opinion, yes.
-Lecturio offers a solid prep package consisting of video lessons, practice questions, and other study resources – all at a very competitive price (though we do rate other USMLE prep courses from Kaplan, PASS Program, and Med School Bootcamp much higher.
+In our team’s opinion, not really.
+Lecturio offers a solid prep package consisting of video lessons, practice questions, and other study resources, but we do rate the USMLE prep courses from Kaplan, PASS Program, and Med School Bootcamp much higher.